1945 Associate Director of Student Engagement

 IMMEDIATE SUPERVISOR Director of Student Engagement

-The primary job duty of the Associate Director of Student Engagement is designing and implementing leadership development programs and developing and implementing activities and services which supplement the academic program of the University.
-The Associate Director of Student Engagement assists with operations of the Student Engagement Office, provides advice and resources for students and student organizations, interprets and enforces University policy for student organizations, programs for University-wide events, participates in long-range planning and implementation of programs by the Plaster Student Union, and assumes other responsibilities as directed by the Director of Student Engagement.
+The primary job duty of the Associate Director of Student Engagement is designing and implementing leadership development programs, fraternity and sorority life programs, and developing and implementing activities and services which supplement the academic program of the University.
+The Associate Director of Student Engagement assists with operations of the Office of Student Engagement, provides advice and resources for students and student organizations, interprets and enforces University policy for fraternity and sorority life and student organizations, plans University-wide events, participates in long-range planning and implementation of programs by the Plaster Student Union, and assumes other responsibilities as directed by the Director of Student Engagement.

 MINIMUM ACCEPTABLE QUALIFICATIONS